Shirotny/Minecraft-Diamond-Mining-Datapack-for-TikTok-Interactive-Stream/README.md

 - Start the minigame with pre-load functions.
 - Mine blocks > sell > upgrade to a better pickaxe > mine diamonds easily > win!
 - Works best on servers or singleplayer for TikTok streams.
-- Provided Plugins and Needed Mods
+- Provided plugins and needed mods
+- Provided tikfinity profile

 ## Compatibility